Kalash people: 20th century

+Being a very small minority in a Muslim region, the Kalash have increasingly been targeted by some proselytising Muslims.
+Some Muslims have encouraged the Kalash people to read the Koran so that they would convert to Islam.
+The challenges of modernity and the role of outsiders and NGOs in changing the environment of the Kalash valleys have also been mentioned as real threats for the Kalash.

+During the 1970s, local Muslims and militants tormented the Kalash because of the difference in religion and multiple Taliban attacks on the tribe lead to the death of many, their numbers shrank to just two thousand.

+However, protection from the government led to a decrease in violence by locals, a decrease in Taliban attacks, and a great reduction in the child mortality rate.
+The last two decades saw a rise in numbers.

+In recent times the Kalash and Ismailis have been threatened with death by the Taliban.
+The threats caused outrage and horrified citizens throughout Pakistan and the Pakistani military responded by fortifying the security around Kalash villages, the Supreme Court also took judicial intervention to protect the Kalash under both the ethnic minorities clause of the constitution and Pakistan's Sharia law penal code which declares it illegal for Muslims to criticise and attack other religions on grounds of personal belief.
+The Supreme Court termed the Taliban's threats against Islamic teachings.
+Imran Khan condemned the forced conversions threat as un-Islamic.

+In 2017, Wazir Zada became the first Kalasha man to win a seat in the Provincial Assembly of Khyber Pakhtunkhwa.
+He became the member of the Provincial Assembly (PA) on a minority reserved seat.

+In November 2019, the Kalash people were visited by the Duke and Duchess of Cambridge, as part of their Pakistan tour and they saw a traditional dance performance there.

 Culture

-The culture of the Kalash people is unique and differs in many ways from the many contemporary Muslim ethnic groups surrounding them in northwestern Pakistan.
+The Kalash have fascinated anthropologists due to their unique culture compared to the rest in that region.
+The culture of the Kalash people differs in many ways from the many contemporary Muslim ethnic groups surrounding them in northwestern Pakistan.
 Nature plays a highly significant and spiritual role in their daily life.
 As part of their religious tradition, sacrifices are offered and festivals held to give thanks for the abundant resources of their three valleys.
 Kalasha Desh (the three Kalash valleys) is made up of two distinct cultural areas, the valleys of Rumbur and Bumburet forming one, and Birir Valley the other; Birir Valley being the more traditional of the two.

-Kalash mythology and folklore has been compared to that of ancient Greece, but they are much closer to the ancient Hindu traditions in other parts of the northwest Indian subcontinent.
-The Kalash have fascinated anthropologists due to their unique culture compared to the rest in that region.

 Language

 The Kalasha language, also known as Kalasha-mun, is an Indo-Aryan language whose closest relative is the neighbouring Khowar language.
 Kalasha was formerly spoken over a larger area in south Chitral, but it is now mostly confined to the western side valleys having lost ground to Khowar.